Last updated: 28 September 2021

 During the subsequent voyage, any infected crew members can potentially infect others on board.
 Contagiousness aboard the vessel is set at 3.0 2.
 We assumed that 71% of infected Covid-19 cases develop clearly detectable symptoms 2.

-The uncertainty (spread) around possible contagion scenarios is high 2, but by taking the average outcome over one million simulations, we can approximate the most likely scenario, i.e. the average number of infected crew (Figure 2).
+The uncertainty (spread) around possible contagion scenarios is high 2, but by taking the average outcome over half a million simulations, we can approximate the most likely scenario, i.e. the average number of infected crew (Figure 2).

 The final step is to classify each vessel as high, medium or low risk.
-This is done by considering the vessel’s risk relative to all others calculated to date.
+This is done by considering the vessel’s risk relative to all others calculated in the past month.
 High risk is assigned to vessels having a likelihood of infected crew in the top 10% relative to all others.
 Medium risk is assigned to those in the top 75–90%, and low risk is assigned to those vessels in the 0–75% bracket of risk.
-This is done by calculating a cumulative distribution function based on all vessel risks to date and identifying the corresponding brackets of risk.
+This is done by calculating a cumulative distribution function based on all vessel risks from the past month and identifying the corresponding brackets of risk.

 Vessels and their estimated comparative risk are then visualised in Starboard and updated on a daily basis.